Dr. Wong Heng Yu

 Dr Wong continued his Internal Medicine training back in Singapore and gained much experience from his time at the National University Hospital, Tan Tock Seng Hospital and Changi General Hospital.
 He then gained Membership to the Royal College of Physicians of the United Kingdom.
 Thereafter, he embarked on advanced specialty training in Gastroenterology in Tan Tock Seng Hospital and was accredited as a Specialist in Gastroenterology by the Specialist Accreditation Board and Singapore Medical Council in 2003.
 Dr Wong then embarked on subspecialty training in Gastroenterology at University of California, Los Angeles (UCLA) in the United States for a year to further his expertise in managing challenging clinical problems in Gastroenterology.
 He was awarded the Fellowship of the Academy of Medicine in Gastroenterology, Singapore in 2004 and the Fellowship of the Royal College of Physicians of Edinburgh in 2007.

-Dr Wong pioneered the Functional Gastrointestinal Disorders Clinic and established the Gastrointestinal Motility Laboratory at Tan Tock Seng Hospital where he is currently a Visiting Consultant with the Department of Gastroenterology.
+Dr Wong pioneered the Functional Gastrointestinal Disorders Clinic and established the Gastrointestinal Motility Laboratory at Tan Tock Seng Hospital.